 In 2011 the Berlengas Natura 2000 site (SPA) was enlarged to include a significant proportion of its marine area.
 Linked to this site extension, the Portuguese nature conservation agency (ICNF) launched an initiative to develop a management plan for the new area.
 Unfortunately, the baseline information proved to be insufficient and clear planned actions were lacking.
 As a result, a legally binding plan never materialised.

-The project aims to establish a legally binding management plan with clear and measurable actions and targets for defined sites in the Atlantic coastal archipelago.
-The Portuguese government has joined forces with SPEA for this objective.
-Project goals will be achieved though the use of tailored versions of proven archipelago management methodologies.
-Outcomes will be ready to apply at local, regional, national and international levels.
+The LIFE Berlengas project aimed to establish a legally binding management plan with clear and measurable actions and targets for defined sites in the Atlantic coastal archipelago.
+The Portuguese government had joined forces with SPEA for this objective.
+Project goals would be achieved through the use of tailored versions of proven archipelago management methodologies.
+Outcomes would be ready to apply at local, regional, national and international levels.

 Three key project phases were planned: first, understanding the main threats affecting seabird populations and endemic plant species on land and at sea (for seabirds) and defining actions to minimise/eradicate them, including a long-term monitoring scheme; second, promoting sustainable use of the recently created Berlengas Natura 2000 site (SPA), focusing on its three main economic activities (fisheries, recreational activities and tourism); and third, confirming the necessary monitoring framework for the completion and approval of the management plan.